shredthaGNAR/stars/README.md

 * [dofbi/astro-cv-theme](https://github.com/dofbi/astro-cv-theme): CV theme for Astro 🚀
 * [uzzii-21/astro-portfolio](https://github.com/uzzii-21/astro-portfolio): This repo contains the source code for a personal portfolio website built with Astro, a framework for building fast and modern websites with your favorite frontend tools.
 The website showcases the developer's skills, projects, and contact information.
 The website is responsive, accessible, and SEO-friendly.
 * [netlify-templates/astro-quickstart](https://github.com/netlify-templates/astro-quickstart): A bare-bones Astro template to get you deployed to Netlify fast!
+* [wasutz/astro-resume-theme](https://github.com/wasutz/astro-resume-theme): Astro Resume Theme is a customizable and responsive template designed to help you create a beautiful online resume or portfolio quickly.
+Built with Astro and styled using Tailwind CSS.
 * [manuelernestog/astrofy](https://github.com/manuelernestog/astrofy): Astrofy is a free and open-source template for your Personal Portfolio Website built with Astro and TailwindCSS.
 Create in minutes a website with Blog, CV, Project Section, Store and RSS Feed.
 * [zeon-studio/astroplate](https://github.com/zeon-studio/astroplate): Astroplate is a free starter template built with Astro, TailwindCSS & TypeScript providing everything you need to jumpstart your Astro project.
 Get started with Astroplate and save yourself hours of work!
 * [surjithctly/astroship](https://github.com/surjithctly/astroship): Astroship is a starter template for startups, marketing websites, landing pages & blog.
 Built with Astro & TailwindCSS